 • Can you describe your experience in retail management and how it has prepared you for the role of assistant manager at Old Navy?

 • Old Navy values customer service.
-Can you provide an example of a time when you went above and beyond to satisfy a customer’s needs?
+Give an example of when you went above and beyond to satisfy a customer’s needs.

 • How would you motivate and lead a team of sales associates to achieve their sales targets and provide excellent customer service?